simonewebdesign/simonewebdesign/source/_posts/2014-09-01-install-sublime-text-3-on-linux.md

   - install
 ---

-There are <a ref="external nofollow" href="http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/getting_started/install.html#linux">many ways</a> of **installing Sublime Text 3 on Linux**, but if you're looking for a fast, straightforward way, I believe you are in the right place.
+There are <a ref="external" href="http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/getting_started/install.html#linux">many ways</a> of **installing Sublime Text 3 on Linux**, but if you're looking for a fast, straightforward way, I believe you are in the right place.

 This script will install **the latest build of Sublime Text 3**.